 Wallace-Thompson also has experience in PR, both within an agency as well as in the capacity of communications director for London-based galleries Kashya Hildebrand and Pi Artworks, and has consulted on media strategy for galleries and produced a wide variety of press and catalogue texts.

-Something of a global nomad, Wallace-Thompson grew up predominantly in the UAE, but has also lived in Australia, Finland, Germany, Italy, Scotland and Singapore.
-She is currently working on a collection of short stories inspired by the Middle East as well as chipping away (at the speed of a snail on a glacier) at her first novel.
-Her creative writing has been published sporadically here and there, including The Aesthetica Creative Writing Annual and the Nowhere Magazine Annual.
+When she isn’t wrangling proposals or working on freelance editorial projects, Wallace-Thompson tries to chip away (at the speed of a snail on a glacier) at her first novel.
+Her short stories have been published sporadically here and there, including The Aesthetica Creative Writing Annual and the Nowhere Magazine Annual.

 *Photograph courtesy Joe Madeira